Optimal Triangulation of Saddle Surfaces: Saddle surfaces

-Each triangle edge $p_ip_j$ is either \emph{ascending} (extending in the SW--NE direction) or \emph{descending} (extending in the NW--SE direction), according to the sign of $(x_j-x_i)(y_j-y_i)$.
-At least two edges must fall in the same category: ascending or descending.
-Let us assume without loss of generality that the predominant category is ascending, and two edges are $p_1p_2$ and $p_1p_3$.
+We can classify triangle edges $p_ip_j$ into \emph{ascending edges} (extending in the SW--NE direction) and \emph{descending edges} (extending in the NW--SE direction), according to the sign of $(x_j-x_i)(y_j-y_i)$.
+Let us assume without loss of generality that the predominant category is ascending, and two ascending edges are $p_1p_2$ and $p_1p_3$.
 Furthermore, by Lemma~\ref{same}, we can assume that $p_1$ is at the origin, and, after a rotation by $180^\circ$ if necessary, $p_2$ and $p_3$ lie in the first quadrant, see Figure~\ref{fig:hyperbolas}a.

 The two points $p_2=(x_2,y_2)$ and $p_3=(x_3,y_3)$ lie on the hyperbola $xy=2\eps$.
 By applying a pseudo-Euclidean transformation, it suffices to consider the case that they lie symmetric with respect to the line $x=y$, i.e., $(x_3,y_3)=(y_2,x_2)$.
-We now substitute this and the equation $y_2=2\eps/x_2$ into the relation~\eqref{eq:hyper} for $|f(p_3-p_2)|$ and obtain the equation $|f(p_3-p_2)| =|2(y_2-x_2)(x_2-y_2)| =2(y_2-x_2)^2 =2(2\eps/x_2-x_2)^2 =4\eps $.
+We now substitute this and the equation $y_2=2\eps/x_2$ into the relation~\eqref{eq:hyper} for $|f(p_3-p_2)|$ and obtain the equation $|f(p_3-p_2)| =|2(x_3-x_2)(y_3-y_2)| =|2(y_2-x_2)(x_2-y_2)| =2(y_2-x_2)^2 =2(2\eps/x_2-x_2)^2 =4\eps $.
 Solving for $x_2$ gives $p_2=( \sqrt{\eps/2}(\sqrt5+1), \sqrt{\eps/2}(\sqrt5-1))$.
 (The quartic equation for $x_2$ has four solutions in total.
 There is another nonnegative solution, which just swaps the two coordinates $x_2$ and $y_2 $, or equivalently, swaps $p_2$ with $p_3$.
 The other two solutions are just the negations of the first two.)
 The area of the triangle $p_1p_2p_3$ is

 By Lemma~\ref{area}, this establishes Theorem~\ref{interpolating}.

 The one-parameter family of triangulations that are optimal is obtained by applying pseudo-Euclidean transformations to the symmetric solution $p_1p_2p_3$ computed above, see Figure~\ref{fig:hyperbolas}b: The set of optimal triangles consists of all triangles $p_1p_2p_3$ with $p_1=(0,0)$, $p_2=( \sqrt{\eps/2}(\sqrt5+1)\cdot m, \sqrt{\eps/2}(\sqrt5-1)/m)$, and $p_3=( \sqrt{\eps/2}(\sqrt5-1)\cdot m, \sqrt{\eps/2}(\sqrt5+1)/m)$, for $m\ne 0$, as well as their reflections in the coordinate axes and their translations.